Israeli army tells Palestinians to evacuate parts of Rafah

 "What is the meaning of the agreement if a ceasefire is not its first outcome," he said, indicating the talks continued to be stuck on key points regarding Israeli troop withdrawal from Gaza and whether a ceasefire and release of hostages would lead to a permanent ceasefire or a temporary truce.

-Hours later, Hamas launched rockets from Rafah into Israel, killing three Israeli troops.
+Hours later, Hamas launched rockets from Rafah into Israel, killing four Israeli troops.
 Israel launched air strikes on Rafah, killing a number of civilians.
+Air strikes Sunday night into Monday killed at least 26 people in eight homes in Rafah, among them 11 children and eight women, according to Gaza's health ministry, which said there are still bodies under the rubble not in the death count.
 Israel closed its border there with southern Gaza, where humanitarian aid had been entering.

 Israel insists an assault on Rafah is necessary to dismantle Hamas battalions operating there.
-Netaneyahu last week vowed to enter the southern Gaza area "with or without a deal" with Hamas.
+Netanyahu last week vowed to enter the southern Gaza area "with or without a deal" with Hamas.

 Qatar, a key mediator, says a Rafah offensive could further complicate the negotiations while Egypt, which borders Rafah, has consistently opposed an assault on the city, fearing mass displacement of Palestinians into its territory.